dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/multitenancy.md

 For multi-tenancy, however, the connection string may change per user.
 Because the factory caches the configuration with the same lifetime, this means all users must share the same configuration.

 This issue doesn't occur in Blazor WebAssembly apps because the singleton is scoped to the user.
 Blazor Server apps, on the other hand, present a unique challenge.
 Although the app is a web app, it is "kept alive" by real-time communication using SignalR.
 A session is created per user and lasts beyond the initial request.
 A new factory should be provided per user to allow new settings.
-The lifetime for this special factory is called `Scoped` and creates a new instance per user session.
+The lifetime for this special factory is scoped and a new instance is created per user session.

 ### An example solution (single database)